 Using Advanced Table Filtering in Excel 2010

-With Excel 2010's advanced filtering methods, you can specify complex filtering criteria and designate a specific area of your worksheet to manage your criteria selections when filtering table data.
+With Excel 2010’s advanced filtering methods, you can specify complex filtering criteria and designate a specific area of your worksheet to manage your criteria selections when filtering table data; for example, you can filter by date.
 Use the following directions to filter data that has been formatted as a table in Excel 2010.